-Like many other states in the U.S, substance abuse and addiction is a serious problem in Georgia.
+Like many other states in the U.S, substance use disorder and addiction is a serious problem in Georgia.
 According to the Office of the National Drug Control Policy, in 2011, Georgia recorded a drug-induced death rate of 11.6 per 100,000 population (around 1,100 people).
 And while this rate was still below the national average of 12.9 per 100,000, it was still a concern.
-Nonetheless, Georgia has made strides in the fight against substance abuse and addiction.
+Nonetheless, Georgia has made strides in the fight against substance use disorder and addiction.
 Treatment options are available for people with addiction problems, with several drug rehabs in Georgia.

 Current State of Drug Rehab in Georgia

-Below is a look at the current situation of substance abuse and addiction, and drug rehabilitation in Georgia:
+Below is a look at the current situation of substance use disorder and addiction, and drug rehabilitation in Georgia:

 Teenagers at a higher risk of drug abuse and addiction

-Substance abuse and addiction is a common problem in Georgia, which affects individuals without bias – young, old, male, female, and across race and social status.
+Substance use disorder and addiction is a common problem in Georgia, which affects individuals without bias – young, old, male, female, and across race and social status.
 However, there are certain groups of people who are at risk of becoming addicted to drugs, alcohol, and other illicit substances, top among them being teenagers.

 According to the Office of Adolescent Health, there is a prevalent risk for alcohol and drug addiction facing teenagers in Georgia, with 2% and 3% of the teenagers having been reported to be suffering from alcohol addiction and drug addiction respectively (those who haven’t received treatment).